kghamilton89/guerra-civil-espanola/README.md

 Full overhaul of Spain to improve gameplay and historical accuracy during the Spanish Civil War.
 Raise an issue to notify about bugs.

-* Generic National Focus Tree replaced.
+* Generic National Focus Tree replaced with historic.
-* Democratic republicans enabled during Civil War.
+* Support for Democratic Republicans.
-* Spain never joins the Axis/Comintern.
+* AI never joins the Axis/Comintern.
+* Civil War balance improved to extend the fighting until 1939.

 ## Download Instructions